cmda-bt/be-course-20-21/week-1.md

 4. Create some [`run scripts`](https://docs.npmjs.com/misc/scripts) in your `package.json` to **start**, **serve** or **build** your application.

+5. Create a `.gitignore`, and add files and folders you don't want to push to your GitHub repository.
+[This][github-node-gitignore] is the standard GitHub gitignore for Node.js applications.
+Keep your gitignore concise.
+Only put files and folders in there that need to be ignored.

 **Ask yourself upon completion:**
 * How does  `require` work under the hood?
 * What's the difference between `dependencies` and `devDependencies`?